hellafolk/hellafolk.github.io/greening_glaciers.md

 </div>
 ---

 The Juneau Icefield Research Program (JIRP) is built around long-term, boots-on-the-ground field work... mass balance measurements, snow pits, firn stratigraphy, and stable-isotope sampling all of which help us understand how the icefield is changing over time.
-It’s one of the few places where decades of field observations line up directly with the landscapes we move through every day.
+It’s one of the few places where decades of field observations line up directly with the landscapes every day.

 For my project, I wanted to look at the landscape around that ice.
 I started with MODIS NDVI data for summers from 2000–2023 (June–September) to see whether vegetation has been increasing as the glaciers thin and retreat.
 I was especially interested in the Juneau area—places like the Taku, Llewellyn, and Mendenhall, but the more I looked, the more it made sense to widen the region.
 So I expanded the analysis to include most of Southeast Alaska and parts of coastal British Columbia to get a clearer picture of how widespread these patterns might be.